tillbiskup/evedata/docs/architecture.rst

 The overall package structure of the evedata package is shown in :numref:`Fig. %s <fig-uml_evedata>`.
 Furthermore, a series of (still higher-level) UML schemata for the dataset subpackage are shown below, reflecting the current state of affairs (and thinking).

 Generally, the dataset subpackage, as mentioned already in the :doc:`Concepts <concepts>` section, provides the interface towards the "user", where user mostly means the ``evedataviewer`` and ``radiometry`` packages.

+What is the main difference between the ``evefile`` and the ``dataset`` subpackages?
+Basically, the information contained in an eveH5 file needs to be "interpreted" to be able to process, analyse, and plot the data.
+While the ``evefile`` subpackage provides the necessary data structures to faithfully represent all information contained in an eveH5 file, the ``dataset`` subpackage provides the result of an "interpretation" of this information in a way that facilitates data processing, analysis and plotting.

 Arguments against the 2D data array as sensible representation